 what will happen in the first session?

 Your therapist will greet you in our waiting area and offer you a refreshing beverage to start.
 We want you to feel welcome and comfortable in this space.
 Above all, therapy is most effective when you feel safe and connected with your therapist, so we will start with that.
+You may even be greeted by one of our resident therapy dogs (after their handler asks about your comfort level).

-Your first session will involve a little bit of information gathering for your therapist.
+Your first session will involve information gathering for your therapist.
 They would like to hear what brings you to therapy and whether you have any goals.
 They will spend some time getting to know you, asking about your history and current coping skills.
 This session will move at your pace, and does not require you to share all of your story if you don't feel ready.

 Your therapist will typically provide you with some insight and possible treatment options at the end of your first session.
 This part of the process is very collaborative, and it is important that you feel comfortable with how your goals are approached.
 Your therapist will explain your options and answer all of your questions.
 We want you to leave with a greater understanding of what is going on for you, how we can help, and what that process will look like.